-- 1. Hand carry the unit with the engine stopped, the muffler away from your body, and the guide bar and chain to the rear covered preferably with a scabbard. - 2.
-Before transporting in any vehicle or storing in any enclosure, allow your saw to cool completely, cover the bar and chain, and properly secure to avoid turnover, fuel spillage, or damage. - Before storing the tool, use up fuel left in the carburetor and fuel lines by starting the engine and letting it run until it stops. - 4 Store in a dry area out of the reach of children and away from where fuel vapors can reach sparks or an open flame from hot water heaters, furnaces, etc.
+- 1. Hand carry the unit with the engine stopped, the muffler away from your body, and the guide bar and chain to the rear covered preferably with a scabbard. - Before transporting in any vehicle or storing in any enclosure, allow your saw to cool completely, cover the bar and chain and properly secure to avoid turnover, fuel spillage or damage. - 3.
+Drain oil and fuel tank before storing for more than 30 days. - Store in a dry area out of the reach of children and away from where fuel vapors can reach sparks or an open flame from hot water heaters, furnaces, etc.